KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/Player Characters/UVM Characters/Campaign 1 2024-25/Aeris Aryndor.md

 ###### Recruitment
 Aeris Aryndor joined the peacekeeper for willingly and passed the trials along with 7 others.
 He is in a team with [[Monty]], [[Otto]], [[Jaloop]], [[Akanos]], [[Chuck]], [[Monkey (Alex)]], [[Gorlock (Rhulk)]], and [[Equilibrium]].
 He is currently a B-Rank peacekeeper
 ##### Abilities
-Aeris Aryndor is a level 8 Circle of Stars Druid
+Aeris Aryndor is a Circle of Stars Druid